AI For Home Inspectors

 Yes.
 It creates a fast, organized first answer for agents who need scheduling certainty and cleaner follow-up for buyers or sellers.

-Why build a dedicated home inspection call plan?
+Why build a dedicated home inspection call path?

 Because inspection callers bring real estate deadlines, access logistics, add-on questions, agent context, report timing, and scope guardrails that generic scheduling language misses.